VictorAugDB/Intergalactic-Federation/requirements/listOpenContracts.md

 # List Open Contracts

 ## Success case
-- [x] Receive a GET request in /contracts route
+- [x] Receive a GET request in /contracts
 - [x] List repository contracts
 - [x] Remove contracts that have the acceptanceDate property
 - [x] Returns 200 with a list of open contracts